elk-audio/elk-docs/README.md

 3. MDA jx10 LV2 plugin example
 4. ELK Multi FX Example

-The examples can all be downloaded from our [private elk-examples bitbucket repository](https://github.com/elk-audio/elk-examples/src/master/).
+The examples can all be downloaded from our [Github elk-examples repository](https://github.com/elk-audio/elk-examples/).

 ## 4. ELK Online Forum